Measureit/Measureit.github.io/docs/_posts/2021-06-07-github_action_for_dotnet.md

 ---

 ## Motivation
-In this post, I would like to share knowledge about building software workflows for .net library.
-Few months ago I decided to publicly release my **dotnet library [Middlink](https://github.com/Measureit/Middlink)** by using GitHub actions.
+In this post, I would like to share my knowledge about building software workflows for .net library.
+A few months ago I decided to publicly release my **dotnet library [Middlink](https://github.com/Measureit/Middlink)** using GitHub actions.
 So far my all private projects have been hosted in GitLab and it's time to go for something new.

 I have a habit of always trying out different solutions to gain more experience and grow as a software developer.
 This approach helps me keep a flexible perspective when solving problems, increases my creativity and confidence in decision-making.